 The exam will be in English and is internationally valid.
 It is based on the Foundation Level syllabus.

-The Foundation Level exam has no pre-requisites.
-Preparation on the syllabus topics (obtained either through attending a course provided by ICE-STQB, from professional experience, and/or through self-study) is recommended.
+The Foundation Level exam has no prerequisites.
+Preparation on the syllabus topics (obtained through attending a course provided by ICE-STQB, from professional experience and/or self-study) is recommended.

 - 40 multiple-choice questions

 - a scoring of 1 point for each correct answer